Applying for Veteran's Disability Compensation

 Exposure Topics A-Z

-Quickly find specific information by using this A to Z tool.
+Quickly find specific information by using this A to Z tool for exposure topics.

 VA’s health registry evaluation is a free, voluntary medical assessment for Veterans who may have been exposed to certain environmental hazards during military service.
 The registry data helps VA understand and respond to these health problems more effectively.
 The evaluations alert Veterans to possible long-term health problems that may be related to exposure to specific environmental hazards during their military service.

-Visit the VA's website for more information on the various registry exams that are offered.
+Visit the VA's website for more information on the various environmental health registry exams that are offered.

-Watch this video for more information on C&P Exams.
+Watch this video for more information on Compensation and Pension Exams.

 PTSD is a set of symptoms that surface after a very dangerous, frightening and uncontrollable event.

 If you recognize any of these symptoms, you may have PTSD.
-You are not alone and there IS help.
-I f you have been diagnosed with PTSD and need someone to speak with, TN has several VetCenter locations available that boast licensed therapists who understand what you've been through and the symptoms you are now experiencing.
-There are also several options for Mental Health doctors if you are not sure you have PTSD and need a definitive diagnosis.
+You are not alone and there is help.
+If you have been diagnosed with PTSD and need someone to speak with, Tennessee has several VetCenter locations available that boast licensed therapists who understand what you've been through and the symptoms you are now experiencing.
+There are also several options for Mental Health doctors if you are not sure you have it and need a definitive diagnosis.